Support from external providers

 Outside support means getting extra help for your child from people who are not part of our school.
 This can include:

-- Assessments or checks – such as psychological, speech or occupational therapy
+- Assessments or checks – such as speech or occupational therapy

 - Special tutoring or learning programs – run by trained professionals outside our school